“I want to make MONEY!”

 - change the small plate percentages with the goal of eventually reaching the target percentages

-- ensure that our tax accountant has information necessary to do quarterly tax filing
+- ensure that our tax accountant has the information necessary to do quarterly tax filing

 - review and cut costs (we’re not doing this yet!)